Skip to main content

 Shesha currently uses NHibernate as its ORM rather than the more common EFCore.
 NHibernate is a mature ORM that has been around for many years and is used in many enterprise applications, however unlike EFCore, NHibernate does not have the ability to generate database migration classes automatically hence the need to create database migrations manually.
 Migrating Shesha to use EFCore as its ORM is a priority feature on the roadmap and is planned Feb 2024.

 To create a database migration class, simply create a new class that inherits from the Migration class.
-The example below illustrates the creation of a database migration class for the Ticket entity.
+The example below illustrates the creation of a database migration class for the Order entity as part of MyApp.

 using System;